-"Cookies!" shouted Naomi.
-"Hooray!"
+"Cookies" Shouted Naomi "Hooray!"

-"Cookies!" shouted Joe.
+"Cookies" Shouted Joe.
 "Cookies!"

-"That was awfully nice," said Mommy.
+That was awfully nice," laid mommy.
 "You shouldn't have."

-"But we're glad you did," said Daddy.
+"But we're glad you did." said the daddy.

 They took the cookies.
 Witch Hazel smiled.
 And when she was in her car she shrieked and cackled with laughter.
 She laughed so hard that her cat Basta hissed and shrank away from her.
 Witch Hazel was happy when her wicked plan succeeded.